Skip to content

 Active Research

-We are working on novel quantum phenomena in low-dimensional systems, especially at the interface between superconducting and topological states.
+We are working on quantum phenomena in low-dimensional systems, especially at the intersection of superconducting and topological states.
 Our core work focusses on nano-fabrication and transport measurements of novel quantum devices.
-We also measure electrical current fluctuations due to quantum effects at mK temperatures.
-Finally, can characterize superconducting qubits with the newly built high-frequency setup.
+We also measure electrical current fluctuations due to quantum effects at millikelvin (mK) temperatures.
+Finally, we can characterize the circuit elements used in superconducting qubits with our high-frequency setup.

 Superconducting effects in the quantum Hall regime

-Inducing superconducting correlations in the topologically protected edge states.
-This research is inspired by the search for the topologically protected qubits.
+We induce superconducting correlations in the topologically protected edge states in quantum Hall systems.
+This research is inspired by the search for the topologically protected states for quantum computation.

 Multi-terminal Josephson junctions